 - EpiSign Genome-wide Methylation screen

 - Hereditary Cancer Panels (Ontario regional reference laboratory)

 - Mitochondrial Genome Sequencing (Ontario reference laboratory)

-- Epilepsy Gene Panels (available for research purposes only)
+- Epilepsy Panels

 - Lysosomal Storage Disorders (Ontario reference laboratory)

 - Adult Haemolytic Uremic Syndrome panel (available for research purposes only)

 - Targeted Gene Testing